How much of the land area in each of Minnesota's watersheds is covered in perennial (year-round) vegetation?

 Water quality

 When perennial vegetation is removed, it is most often replaced by annual plants and human development.
 As a result, higher runoff rates carry more nitrogen, phosphorus, sediment and other contaminants to waterways.
-For example, 71% of runoff from southern Minnesota croplands occurs April, May, June when the land is bare.
+For example, 53% of runoff from croplands in the Root River watershed occurs from March, April, and May when the land is bare (MN Department of Agriculture, 2019).

 Geomorphology